frontendrasmus/show-searcher/README.md

 ## Further improvements if i had more time

+Note! the commits with prefix AFTER COMPLETE: 'some text..' are additional features complemented after the 5 hour limit.

 1. Better handling of the actual detail of the TV series, not im just doing a id search in the /shows/id endpoint.
 There was IMDB ids etc that i could have used for more robust and up to date info on the tv series.
 This could have been indicated at the search level for the user to know that the specific search in ins IMDB.
 This would have been perfect for an embedding.
 IF no IMDB or other TV db data exists i would have used TV maze info, then if no info at all show a message, "no more details regarding this series".
 Another solution would have been to indicate this directly in the search.
 2. Restore previous searches as a history, so the user can come back to a restored session.
 3. More component tests, now im just testing the overall pages and not the component level.